 Kylan’s eyes widened.
 “Really?
 That’s great!”
 A line appeared between his brow.
-“I mean, they shouldn’t take it without my permission, but I’m glad they’re going to put it back.”
+“I mean, they shouldn’t take it without asking, but I’m glad they’re going to put it back.”
 He sounded hopeful now.

 I hesitated before saying, “You might consider getting a lock for your chest.”
-If whoever had taken his money twice before, it was likely he or she would do it again.
+If the person had taken his money before, it was likely he or she would do it again.

 “That’s a good idea.
 But I should wait until they put it back.”